 The Magnificent Vistas of Mt.
 Daibosatsu

-For my first excursion to Yamanashi Prefecture I singled out Mt.
+For my first excursion to Yamanashi Prefecture, I singled out Mt.
 Daibosatsu another of the 100 Famous Mountains of Japan.
 The hike is renowned for its stunning views of Mt.
-Fuji particularly through the winter months.
-As I was heavy packing all my gear I thought best to turn it into a comfortable overnight outing, through super fit hikers could foreseeably knock it over in a day.
+Fuji, particularly during the winter months.
+As I was heavy packing all my gear, I thought it best to turn it into a comfortable overnight outing, though super-fit hikers could foreseeably knock it over in a day.

-As the 09:30 bus from Eazan station was taking a grand total of four backpackers I was dumbstruck arriving at Kamihikawa-toge to find the place over run with hikers.
-The car park was packed to overflowing including several tour buses.
-After taking a short break and allowing another a large hiking troop to pass by I continued up to 福ちゃん荘 Fukuchan-sansou.
-While chatting with the friendly owner he mentioned that the nearby Fujimi-sansou 富士見山荘 had recently closed, though pointed out it had great views of Mt.
+As the 09:30 bus from Eazan station was taking a grand total of four backpackers, I was dumbstruck to arrive at Kamihikawa-toge to find the place overrun with hikers.
+The car park was packed to overflowing, including several tour buses.
+After taking a short break and allowing another large hiking troop to pass by I continued up to 福ちゃん荘 Fukuchan-sansou.
+While chatting with the friendly owner, he mentioned that the nearby Fujimi-sansou 富士見山荘 had recently closed, though he pointed out that it had great views of Mt.
 Fuji.
-I decided to check out the hut for myself and found it’s surroundings made a good place for an early lunch.
+I decided to check out the hut for myself and found its surroundings to be a good place for an early lunch.

-From the Fukuchan-sanso it takes around one hour of slogging to reach the Kaminari Iwa 雷岩 a prominent rock out crop with magnificent vistas.
-From here the backpack came off for the 10 minute detour to the summit of Mt.
-Daibosatsurei 大菩薩嶺 (2,056 m) which is shrouded in tree cover.
-Turning right at Kaminari Iwa you remain on the ridge for the next 45 minutes as you gradually head down passing an emergency hut and the Daibosatsu-toge literary monument before reaching the historical Daibosatsu-toge 大菩薩峠 (1,897 m) an important mountain pass between Tokyo and Yamanashi during the Edo Period.
-Daibosatsu-toge also famous from the novel The Sword of Doom by Kaizan Nakazato.
+From the Fukuchan-sanso it takes around one hour of slogging to reach Kaminari Iwa 雷岩 a prominent rock outcrop with magnificent vistas.
+From here, the backpack came off for the 10-minute detour to the summit of Mt.
+Daibosatsurei 大菩薩嶺 (2,056 m), which is shrouded in tree cover.
+Turning right at Kaminari Iwa, you remain on the ridge for the next 45 minutes as you gradually head down, passing an emergency hut and the Daibosatsu-toge literary monument before reaching the historical Daibosatsu-toge 大菩薩峠 (1,897 m), an important mountain pass between Tokyo and Yamanashi during the Edo Period.
+Daibosatsu-toge is also famous for the novel The Sword of Doom by Kaizan Nakazato.

-Before heading off from the Kaizan-sansou 介山荘 I confirmed with the owner that the water hole at Furukonba フルコンバ was running which he assured me it was.
-The final leg to the make shift campsite at Furukonba takes around 40 minutes and upon arriving quickly found a level site to pitch the tent.
-Offloading the pack I went to work immediately to locate the water hole which was apparently only a minutes’ walk from the site.
-Unfortunately the owner neglected to point out that Bear Grylls determination was required to pinpoint it in the thick vegetation.
-Thankfully I was able to find it, though its small trickle meant 5 minutes to fill up about one litres worth.
-The campsite being remote and desolate provided a wonderful contrast to the often noisy and regimented mountain huts I had been accustomed to.
+Before heading off from the Kaizan-sansou 介山荘 I confirmed with the owner that the water hole at Furukonba フルコンバ was running, which he assured me it was.
+The final leg to the make-shift campsite at Furukonba takes around 40 minutes, and upon arriving, I quickly found a level site to pitch the tent.
+Offloading the pack, I went to work immediately to locate the water hole, which was apparently only a few minutes walk from the site.
+Unfortunately, the owner neglected to point out that Bear Grylls’s determination was required to pinpoint it in the thick vegetation.
+Thankfully, I was able to find it, though its small trickle meant it took a couple of minutes to fill up about one litre’s worth.
+The campsite’s remoteness provided a wonderful contrast to the often noisy and regimented mountain huts I had become accustomed to.

-The next morning I woke up just in time to see the full moon disappearing behind the distant mountains.
-Apart from some deer rustling about near the tent I managed a comfortable night’s sleep.
-At around 06:30 I was surprised to see the first hiker of the morning who must have left the cark park at Kosugemura 小菅村 at some ungodly time.
+The next morning, I woke up just in time to see the full moon disappearing behind the distant mountains.
+Apart from some deer rustling about near the tent, I managed a comfortable night’s sleep.
+At around 6:00 am, I was surprised to see the first hiker of the morning who must have left the cark park at Kosugemura 小菅村 at some ungodly time.
 The day’s objective was to continue along the Tanba Daibosatsu-toge Bosatsudo 丹波大菩薩道 finishing in Tabayama Village 丹波山村.
-Given the uncertainty about available water sources I filled up my bottles as according to the map this was the last of them.
-After breaking camp I headed down to another saddle clearing at Nomedawa ノーメダワ which takes 50 minutes.
-It had a ambiance similar to my campsite though perhaps a little less suited to parking a tent.
+Given the uncertainty about available water sources, I filled up my bottles, as according to the map, this was the last of them.
+After breaking camp, I headed down to another saddle clearing at Nomedawa ノーメダワ which takes 50 minutes.
+It had an ambience similar to my campsite, though perhaps a little less suited to parking a tent.

-The final section to Tabayama is staked out with handrails and chains which work well until the land gives way making a couple of sections impassable without some tedious detouring.
-Due to the typhoon last week some portions of the trail had succumbed to fallen tress further hindering progress.
-The village of Tabayama is picturesque and would make for an ideal BBQ spot if it wasn’t for the fact it’s a good hours bus ride from Okutama Station.
+The final section to Tabayama is staked out with handrails and chains, which work well until the land gives way making a couple of sections impassable without some tedious detouring.
+Due to the typhoon last week, some portions of the trail had succumbed to fallen trees, further hindering progress.
+The village of Tabayama is picturesque and would make for an ideal BBQ spot if it weren’t for the fact that it’s a good hour’s bus ride from Okutama Station.
 Note there are only four daily buses to Okutama Station click here.
-If you’re keen to lose the crowds from Mt.
-Daibosatsu I would recommend this overnight hike.
+If you’re keen to avoid the crowds on Mt.
+Daibosatsu, I would recommend this overnight hike.